IABTechLab/uid2docs/README.md

 ### UID2 Operator

-Organizations that operate the API to generate and manage UID2s and UID2 tokens.
+These organizations operate the API to generate and manage UID2s and UID2 tokens.
 Multiple operators comprise the UID2 infrastructure.
-Participants may select an operator they are most comfortable with or may choose to become an operator themselves.
+Participants have the option to select an Operator or become Operators themselves.

 #### Functions